OWASP/www-project-securetea/index.md

 [![Heroku][Heroku]](https://secure-tea.herokuapp.com/)

 <!-- rebuild 40 -->
-Welcome to the home of the OWASP SecureTea Project !
+Welcome to the home of the OWASP SecureTea Project !<br>
 The OWASP SecureTea Project is an application designed to help secure a person's laptop or computer / server with IoT (Internet Of Things) and notify users (via various communication mechanisms), whenever someone accesses their computer / server.

 This application uses the touchpad/mouse/wireless mouse to determine activity and is developed in Python and tested on various machines (Linux, Mac & Windows).
 The software is still under development, and have it's own IDS(Intrusion Detection System) / IPS(Instrusion Prevention System), firewall, anti-virus, intelligent log monitoring capabilities with web defacement detection, and support for much more communication medium.